tiagomessias-git/tiagomessias/manual-testing/README.md

 This repository contains my complete Manual QA portfolio, structured with realistic documentation and aligned with the testing workflow used in corporate environments.

-Work collaboratively with multinational teams
+Work collaboratively with multinational teams.

 The project represented here was developed during my work at CI&T, a company headquartered in Campinas, Brazil, yet globally recognized and operating across multiple countries.
 In this context, I supported an international LATAM client, serving as the sole QA Tester on the team and directly responsible for ensuring product quality.